andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 <u>Background:</u> The system is looking for an appropriate component to start:

-- If multiple components are compatible with the action, the system shows a dialog so the user can pick which app to use.
+- If multiple components are compatible with the action, the system shows a dialog so the user can pick which app to use
 - If there is no appropriate component available on the device that can handle the action, your app will crash immediately!

-<u>Example:</u> If an app wants to trigger a phone call, it has only to specify the corresponding action (ACTION\_DIAL):
+<u>Example:</u> If an app wants to trigger a phone call, it only has to specify the corresponding action (ACTION\_DIAL):

 {% highlight java %}
 Uri number = Uri.parse("tel:4213371337");